 Yep.
 Just click the “demo” link on this page.

 Does it still have room for improvement?

 Absolutely.
 I have a running wish list.
-It’s mostly bonus features or minor issues I have with useability.
+It’s mostly bonus features or minor issues I have with usability.
 One example is, the way you start and stop your work time from within the project task view is not very friendly.
 The icons are first of all hidden until you mouse over, than quite tiny and hard to click on sometimes.
 Seems like an odd choice for such an important component.
 I’d also like to see the ability to add task notes to your task while you work on it, instead of having to wait until you stop the timer.
-Often, I do so much that it’s hard to remember everything Ive done after I’m finished.
+Often, I do so much that it’s hard to remember everything I’ve done after I’m finished.
 Finally, a graphical bar or line chart view of hours worked would be the icing on the cake, to keep me motivated!
-I have told them about these wishes, and frankly, I would not be surprised is they show up in the next couple of months.

 All in all I recommend Pancake App for any small business that wants a slick project management and invoicing tool.
 The customize-ability, self-hosted installation and one time fee really round out the deal for me.
 Check it out and good luck!

 Note: In the interest of full honest disclosure, the links to Pancake App on this page are affiliate links.
 I receive a small kickback if someone buys the app after clicking one of the links.
 However, I would not write this if I didn’t really believe in endorsing their app.
 It’s a win-win-win for everyone!

 - “Force” a website to refresh the cache and show updates - January 18, 2020